foliant-docs/docs/src/tutorials/first_project.md

 + </seqdiag>
 ```

 Blockdiag preprocessor extends the Markdown syntax of your documentation by adding several *tags*.
-Each tag produces different diagram type.
+Each tag produces a different diagram type.
 Sequence diagrams are defined with `<seqdiag></seqdiag>` tag.
 This is what we used in the sample above.
 The diagram definition sits in the tag body and the diagram properties such as caption or format are defined as tag attributes.

 Rebuild the site with `foliant make site` or `docker-compose run --rm foliant make site` and open it in the browser